-Class Claim or Equity Interest Treatment Impaired or Unimpaired Entitled to Vote on the Plan Approx. Allowed Amount Approx. Recovery otherwise render Unimpaired, all Allowed Administrative Expense Claims (including, for the avoidance of doubt, all Allowed DIP Claims), Allowed Priority Tax Claims, Allowed Other Priority Claims, Allowed Other Secured Claims and Allowed First Lien Claims, (ii) the MSP Recovery Proceeds and any remaining unsold shares of MSP Recovery Class A Stock, and (iii) the Litigation Trust Proceeds.
+Class Claim or Equity Interest Treatment Impaired or Unimpaired Entitled to Vote on the Plan Approx. Allowed Amount Approx. Recovery i.
+In the event of a Reorganization Transaction, such holder's Pro Rata share of (i) the GUC Warrants, (ii) the MSP Recovery Proceeds, and (iii) the Litigation Trust Proceeds. ii.
+In the event of a Whole-Co Sale Transaction, such holder's Pro Rata share of (i) the Whole-Co Transaction Proceeds, if any, after deducting for the amount required to satisfy in full, or otherwise render Unimpaired, all Allowed Administrative Expense Claims (including, for the avoidance of doubt, all Allowed DIP Claims), Allowed Priority Tax Claims, Allowed Other Priority Claims, Allowed Other Secured Claims and Allowed First Lien Claims, (ii) the MSP Recovery Proceeds, and (iii) the Litigation Trust Proceeds.
 5 Intercompany Claims On the Effective Date, all Intercompany Claims shall be adjusted, reinstated, or discharged, to the extent determined to be appropriate by the Debtors, the applicable Post-Emergence Entities, or the Plan Administrator, as applicable, and the Requisite Consenting Creditors.
-(Unimpaired / Impaired No (Presumed to Accept) / No (Deemed to Reject) N/A N/A 6 Subordinated Claims Subordinated Claims are subordinated pursuant to the Plan and section 510 of the Bankruptcy Code.
+Unimpaired / Impaired No (Presumed to Accept) / No (Deemed to Reject) \$1.45 billion N/A 6 Subordinated Claims Subordinated Claims are subordinated pursuant to the Plan and section 510 of the Bankruptcy Code.
 The holders of Subordinated Claims shall not receive or retain any property under the Plan on account of such Claims, and the obligations of the Debtors and the Reorganized Debtors, as applicable, on account of Subordinated Claims shall be discharged.
-Impaired No (Deemed to Reject) TBD 0% 7 Existing Subsidiary Interests i.
+Impaired No (Deemed to Reject) TBD 0%

+Class Claim or Equity Interest Treatment Impaired or Unimpaired Entitled to Vote on the Plan Approx. Allowed Amount Approx. Recovery 7 Existing Subsidiary Interests i.
 In the event of a Reorganization Transaction, on the Effective Date, without the need for any further corporate or limited liability company action or approval of any board of directors, management, or shareholders of any Debtor or Post-Emergence Entity, as applicable, all Existing Subsidiary Interests shall be reinstated, set off, settled, addressed, distributed, contributed, merged, cancelled, released, reissued, or discharged, to the extent determined to be appropriate by the Debtors, the applicable Post-Emergence Entities, or the Plan Administrator, as applicable; and ii.
 In the event of a Whole-Co Sale Transaction, the Intercompany Interests shall be adjusted, reinstated, set off, settled, addressed, distributed, contributed, merged, cancelled, released, reissued, or discharged, to the extent determined to be appropriate by the Debtors, the Post-Emergence Entities, or the Plan Administrator, as applicable, consistent with the Sale Documents.
-To the extent the Existing Subsidiary Interests are reinstated, such reinstatement shall be solely for the purpose of maintaining the Debtors' corporate Unimpaired / Impaired No (Presumed to Accept/ Deemed to Reject) N/A N/A
+To the extent the Existing Subsidiary Interests are reinstated, such reinstatement shall be solely for the purpose of maintaining the Debtors' corporate structure.
+For the avoidance of doubt, holders of Existing Subsidiary Interests shall neither receive nor retain any property of the Debtors or interest in property of the Unimpaired / Impaired No (Presumed to Accept/ Deemed to Reject) N/A N/A